GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Ablation and Hyperparameter Studies

 Table~\ref{tab:ab-study-neuron-identification} reports the safe response rate achieved using the two identification strategies.
 Across all models and both programming languages, gradient-based identification consistently outperforms activation-based selection by a large margin.
 On average, activation-based selection achieves only 50.0\% safe responses on C++ and 60.8\% on Java, whereas gradient-based identification achieves 87.5\% and 76.0\%, respectively.

 The gap is particularly pronounced for models with weak baseline security behavior.
 For example, on CodeLlama-7B, activation-based selection yields only 8.7\% safe responses on C++, compared to 86.6\% with gradient-based identification.
 Similar trends are observed for Meta-Llama-3-8B and Qwen3-8B.
 These results indicate that raw neuron activation is a poor proxy for security relevance, as highly active neurons do not necessarily exert a strong causal influence on security decisions.
 In contrast, gradient-based attribution directly captures the sensitivity of the security objective to individual neurons, making it a more reliable mechanism for identifying security-critical internal structures.
+To verify that the gains are not caused by arbitrary sparse adaptation, we replace the identified security neurons with randomly selected neurons under the same training setup.
+This reduces performance by 24.0\% on C++ and 14.9\% on Java, further supporting gradient-based attribution as a reliable mechanism for identifying security-critical internal structures.

 \textbf{Neuron Clustering.} Next, we examine the impact of neuron clustering during neuron-selective fine-tuning.
 We compare \ourname with clustering enabled against a variant where each security neuron is optimized independently (i.e., clustering disabled).
 In both cases, the same set of security neurons is used; the only difference is whether neurons share update directions through clustering.